 Apple did not have a massive privacy scandal in 2017, but the VPN industry shook when the software giant removed all VPN apps from the App Store in China, fueling fears that Apple is increasingly becoming complacent in censorship.

-The company also announced it would move the operation of its backup service, iCloud, to a local provider for its Chinese users, suggesting that the contents of chats, notes, and photo albums would be made accessible to one of the most pervasive surveillance regimes on the planet.
+The company also announced it would move the operation of its backup service, iCloud, to a local provider for its Chinese users, raising fears that the contents of chats, notes, and photo albums could be at risk of surveillance.

 4. Prediction: Someone Will Hack a Big Bank